 On May 24, 2017, the Federal Trade Commission hosted an all-day conference to take a comprehensive look at how identity theft has evolved over the last decade and what we can do to address this challenge in the future.

 The unauthorized disclosure of personal information can result in identity theft and other frauds.
 Data breaches, lost equipment, and insiders have made sensitive consumer information available for identity thieves to use in a variety of ways.
 Because consumers often reuse their usernames and passwords, identity thieves with access to this information may have access to additional consumer accounts.
 Identity thieves are using the information they obtain to perpetrate fraud against consumers, businesses and the government; obtain employment and medical care; and hide from law enforcement.

 Identity theft can have ramifications beyond financial harm.
 For example, consumers may be denied access to crucial services or medical care.
 Identity theft can also pose a threat to public safety, particularly when used to create fraudulent identity documents that facilitate criminal activity or enable individuals to hide from law enforcement.

-The conference will gather input from academics, business and industry representatives, government experts and consumer advocates.
-We’ll look at the current state of identity theft, examine potential future challenges, and discuss how to address these issues.
-The conference will be open to the public and take place at the FTC’s Constitution Center building, 400 7th St., S.W., Washington, DC.
+The conference gathered input from academics, business and industry representatives, government experts and consumer advocates.
+We looked at the current state of identity theft, examined potential future challenges, and discussed how to address these issues.
+The conference was open to the public and took place at the FTC’s Constitution Center building, 400 7th St., S.W., Washington, DC.
 The FTC invites comment from the public on the issues.

 - What types of information do identity thieves steal?
 How do identity thieves obtain this information?
 What can the private sector and government do to inhibit access to this information?